-Jon proceeded to present the effluent results for total nitrogen (TN) over the months of February - December.
+Jon proceeded to present the effluent results for total nitrogen (TN) over the months of February 2020 - February 2021.
 The Consent Decree states that the seasonal monthly average (May thru October) for total nitrogen in the effluent be 8.0 mg/L or less.
-The data for the month of December has been collected and the TN effluent concentration was below the permit limit set by the Consent Decree.
+The data for the month of February has been collected and the TN effluent concentration was below the permit limit set by the Consent Decree.
 Data for the 2020 season has been collected and the actual WWTF seasonal TN effluent average was 5.4 mg/L, below the Consent Decree permit limit.
 See the table below for a summary of TN Effluent data.
+Jon discussed that the Biological Aerated Filter (BAF) treatment process continues to be fine tuned, and noted that even with the current cold air and wastewater temperatures, effluent total nitrogen continues to be approximately 3 mg/L.